drupalwxt/website/content/docs/faq.md

 +++
 draft = false
-title = "Composer FAQ"
-description="Frequently asked questions for Composer workflow." language = "en" tags = [
+title = "Frequently Asked Questions" description="Frequently asked questions for Drupal WxT." language = "en" tags = [
     "docs",
     "faq",
     "wxt",
 ]
-date = "2019-06-03T15:10:50-05:00"
+date = "2019-12-20T15:15:15-05:00"
 type = "single"
 +++

 ## Should I commit the contributed modules downloaded?

-Composer strongly recommends **against**.
+Composer strongly recommends **against** this practice.
 However, while they provide [argumentation against][composer-dep] there are also known workarounds if a project decides to do it anyway.